 John has been presented the Silver Antelope from Boy Scouts of America.
 Murray State University has honored John by naming its annual Telecommunications System Management Entrepreneurship Award the John A. Williams Entrepreneurship Award.
 He has also received the Lifetime Achievement Award from Murray State, and received an Honorary Doctorate in Business & Technology in 2017 for service over five decades including design input on two degree programs.
 John was named a Paducah Chamber of Commerce Citizen of the Year in 2004, and in 2009, he received the Summit Award for leadership in education and Impact Poverty; John has also received the Technology Leadership Award as outstanding technology leader in Kentucky from the Governor.
-He is recognized in the Paducah Tilghman High School Hall of Fame, the UK Gatton Business School Hall of Fame, and the Kentucky Entrepreneurship Hall of Fame.
+He is recognized in the Paducah Tilghman High School Hall of Fame, the UK Gatton Business School Hall of Fame, the Kentucky Entrepreneurship Hall of Fame, and the University of Kentucky Hall of Distinguished Alumni.
 Leadership Kentucky presented John their fourteenth Flamethrower Award in 2015.

-John is married to Vivian Gray Williams, and they have three sons, John, Jr., Kevin, and Brett; three daughters-in-law; eight grandchildren, and two great grandchildren.
+John is married to Vivian Gray Williams, and they have three sons, John, Jr., Kevin, and Brett; three daughters-in-law; eight grandchildren, and four great grandchildren.